shinnosukeono/shinnosukeono.github.io/content/post/shanbally/index.md

 The Estate comprised of 600 acres of farmland and 400 acres of woodland.
 The estate also included the estate manager’s house, and three houses which were known as *‘lodges’*, and these were occupied by caretakers.
 There was *Finn’s lodge*; *Carey’s lodge,* and *Norris’s lodge*, and the whole estate was surrounded by a high stone wall, which was known by the local people as the *‘demesne wall’*.

-The castle location can be seen in the following historical maps (need to select as the historic map is not the default) from the OSI.
+The castle location can be seen in the following historical maps (*Note: need to select as the historic map is not the default*) from the OSI.
 <!-- <iframe width="800" height="600" frameborder="0" scrolling="no" allow="fullscreen" loading="lazy" src="https://arcg.is/1HiyiT0"></iframe> -->
 <iframe width="800" height="600" frameborder="0" scrolling="no" allowfullscreen src="https://arcg.is/1zWevn0"></iframe>

 The nearby Galtee Mountains also formed part of the Shanbally Estate and guests at the castle hunted deer and pheasant on the mountain.
 To facilitate this a hunting lodge (Mountain Lodge) was erected there in the 1920’s, and has for many years now been a youth hostel, having been acquired by [An Óige](https://anoige.ie/) for hikers.
 There was also a two-storey summerhouse down by the lake which was known as the tea-rooms.

 Shanbally Castle with its 20 stately bedrooms, extensive drawing rooms, dining room, library, marble fireplaces and mahogany staircase was long and irregular in layout, made of a silver-grey ashlar.
 It had numerous machicolations, towers and battlements.

+{{< gallery album="shanbally" resize_options="x150">}}

 In its heyday, Shanbally Castle was entered under a *porte-cochère* (carriage porch) into the main entrance hall.
 This was divided from the billiard room by a gothic arch.
 Directly beyond was a large top-lit gallery, at one end of which was an imperial staircase.
 Both of these rooms had fan-vaulted ceilings, while the ceilings in the other main rooms of the castle had excellent gothic plasterwork.

 > “To the right of the entrance hail was the dining room, while the garden front of the castle had, from left to right, the following; a dining room in the great round tower, lit by three lancet windows; a library, which occupied the central section of this front (also lit by three gothic windows); and, farther on, there was a conservatory of six bays with pointed windows.”